-Video lectures are available through the UAH Distance Learning Mediasite server.
+Video lectures are available through the UAH Distance Learning Panopto server.

 Availability of Content

 You will access your online course lecture system through Canvas after you are registered for your DL classes.
-Access links provided on the Canvas LMS may be posted on the Course Homepage, or under the content tab, sometimes called "Lessons".
+Access links provided on the Canvas LMS may be posted on the Course Homepage, or under the Panopto tab in the left-hand column of the course interface.
 Your professor will be able to provide more guidance on accessing this content.

 The DL lecture capture is typically posted within 1 hour after the scheduled class time has completed.
 If there is a delay in posting, this is due to post-production needs for the class.
-Allow 24 hours M-F prior to notification of the DL office of no posting for your class.
 Content remains available throughout the semester that students are registered for class; students do not have access through the Internet upon the end of the academic term in which they are registered.

 How does lecture capture work, and what will I be able to view in the lectures?